Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 End time 14.02

 Description A nice walk to Newmarket, following the Devils Dyke.
-Similar to walk 8.
+This was very similar to walk eight.

 OS map Landranger number 154 (Cambridge & Newmarket, Saffron Walden)